thegauravsingh/AI-Adventures-Stock-Analysis-using-Tensorflow/README.md

   MACD (Trend),
   Stochastics (Momentum),
   Average True Range (Volume)
-3) Do Sentiment Analysis of Google trends for all these stocks and combine this data with techical data of stocks
+3) Do Sentiment Analysis of Google trends for all these stocks and combine polarity data with techical data of stocks
-4) Use Market2Vec for embedding of all stocks and news for a given perod of time
-5) Split TimeLine between Training Validation & Test
+4) Split TimeLine between Training Validation & Test
-6) Use LSTM (with or with out attention), CNN to do Stock Predictions
+5) Use LSTM (with or with out attention), CNN to do Stock Predictions
-7) Compare Results with results of Facebook Prophet.
+6) Compare Results with baseline results of Facebook Prophet using plotly.